unknown-gd/quakejs/cctools/README.md

 ```
 If you follow all the steps in mergescript's output and your pk3 is below 75MB you should have some new stuff on your server!

+...from time to time you should delete the old pak100-files from the /var/www/html/assets/baseq3-folder.

 # The more complicated way to add content by modifying pak0.pk3

 ## PK3 Files